Plant Sterols for Cholesterol: The Evidence, the Dose, and What to Expect

 What plant sterols don’t do

 They don’t lower triglycerides.
-Their mechanism is specific to cholesterol absorption.
-For elevated triglycerides, dietary carbohydrate reduction and — when appropriate — prescription therapy are more relevant.
+For elevated triglycerides, dietary carbohydrate reduction and omega-3 fatty acids are more relevant.

 They don’t raise HDL.
 For HDL, exercise and smoking cessation are the most effective lifestyle interventions.

-The effect stops when you stop taking them.
+The effect stops when you stop.
 LDL returns to baseline within weeks of stopping.
 This is a daily habit, not a short course.

 Combining plant sterols with the Portfolio Diet